Crow (horse)

 Crow (23 February 1973 – 10 February 1989) was a French Thoroughbred racehorse and sire.
 He was one of the best three-year-olds in Europe in 1976 when he won the classic St Leger Stakes and finished second in the Prix de l'Arc de Triomphe.
 He went on to win the Coronation Cup as a five-year-old in 1978.
-After his retirement from racing he stood as a breeding stallion in the United States and Australia with limited success.
+After he retired from racing, he stood as a breeding stallion in the United States and Australia with limited success.

 Background

 Crow was a chestnut horse with a white blaze standing 16 hands high bred by his owner Daniel Wildenstein.
 He was the best horse sired by the Prix de l'Arc de Triomphe winner Exbury, to whom he bore a close physical resemblance.
 His dam, Carmosina was an Argentinian mare bought by Wildenstein for $10,000.
 The colt was sent into training in France with Angel Penna.
 Crow usually raced in a sheepskin noseband.